Rock and roll rhetoric: School’s Out

 On first hearing it’s simply a great song with a raucous energy that absolutely captures the feeling of the title.

-And then there’s those puns that nearly pass you by (especially if you’re British and more familiar with Head Masters): we got no class, we got no principles / principals.
+And then there’s the principles / principals pun (paronomasia) that nearly passes you by (especially if you’re British and more familiar with Head Masters).

 But I just love the delicious irony of the last line: “We can’t even think of a word that rhymes.”